cclatterbuck/CAplastics/README.md

 respectively kept.
 I use here() to access these folders & save in them.

-## Notes about the Coastal Cleanup Day data
+## Notes about the Coastal Cleanup Day data & visualizations
+The data is stored in the 'data' folder as "Coastalcleanupday_data.xlsx".
+The visualizations for these data are in ccd.R, which is unfortunately messy but it gets the job done.